 When I went to Huset, it was the middle of summer and I ordered their tasting menu.
 The menu strives only to use ingredients from the Arctic.

-While not much grows up here in Svalbard, they did have some local ingredients on the menu.
-But, others were sourced from Arctic Norway and Finland.
+While not much grows up here in Svalbard, they do have some local ingredients on the menu.
+But others were sourced from Arctic Norway and Finland.

 I had everything from dried seal to homemade sourdough prepared with yeast from the local Svalbard brewery.
 And every single thing was mind-blowingly good.